ONLYOFFICE/onlyoffice.github.io/README.md

 The Zoom plugin allows users to schedule meetings and make calls.

-It is compatible with [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop](https://github.com/ONLYOFFICE/DesktopEditors) versions of ONLYOFFICE editors.
+It is compatible with [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) version of ONLYOFFICE editors.
 It can be added to ONLYOFFICE instances manually.

 ## How to use